 not included (max useful magnification 204x)

-The air-spaced achromatic S-FPL51 ED glass reduces chromatic aberration so you get accurate and impressively clear colour.
-The dual focus rack and pinion focuser lets you make precision adjustments easily.
+The air-spaced achromatic S-FPL51 ED glass reduces chromatic aberration, so you get accurate and impressively clear colour.
+The dual focus rack and pinion focuser let you make precision adjustments easily.

 If you are into astrophotography, this has the wide field of view that you would want, allowing you to see star clusters, nebulae and some of the larger and brighter galaxies.
-This is typically a tall order for most portable telescopes.
+This is typically a tall order, even for the best portable telescopes.

 I would say the biggest demerit here is the lack of tripod and eyepiece.
 Each of these are going to be additional (potentially substantial costs).
 That said, this is still the best travel telescope for the money.
 To get comparable or better quality, you’re going to have to start thinking about thousands of dollars.